yellowmessenger/documentation/docs/platform_concepts/channelConfiguration/whatsapp-configuration.md

-### 2.1 Commerce manager (Catalog)
+### 2.1 Create product catalog on Facebook

-The Facebook Commerce manager helps in listing the products to be used for SPM/MPM.
+The Facebook Commerce Manager (FCM) helps in listing the products to be used for SPM/MPM.
 It is not possible to send any product on WhatsApp without listing the products on the FB's Commerce Manager.

 :::note